green-party-dublin-central/nh-web/site/content/post/new-local-community-safety-partnership-pilot.md

   together residents, community representatives, business interests, councillors, local authorities and State services such as An Garda Síochána, Tusla and the HSE to devise and implement the Local Community Safety Plans.
-  The Minister's statement on the matter is available below.
+  The Minister's statement is available below.
 ---
 "*The Minister for Justice, Helen McEntee TD, has today announced three locations where new Local Community Safety Partnerships will be established on a pilot basis as a first step to strengthening community policing nationwide.*